Carol Vorderman: Honours and awards

-Vorderman has been critical of the Labour Party's education policies.
-In February 2009, it was announced that she was to head a task force established by the Conservative Party to look at the teaching of mathematics.
-David Cameron commented, "Carol has got a passion for maths.
-We have all seen that on Countdown with her brilliant mental arithmetic and she is going to lead this task force so we can get the answers right."

-In an appearance on Question Time in March 2010, Vorderman was critical of all three major parties for hypocrisy in taking donations from non-domiciled taxpayers.

 Charity work

 Vorderman is a patron of the Cleft Lip and Palate Association (CLAPA) (her older brother, Anton, was born with a cleft lip and palate).
 In 2005, she was the winner of Ant and Dec's Gameshow Marathon.
 As part of its 50th anniversary celebrations ITV ran a series of the nation's favourite game shows featuring celebrities competing to become Gameshow Marathon winner and raise money for the charity of their choice.
-As series winner Vorderman won £30,000 for CLAPA and £30,000 for Big Money, a grand total of £60,000 for CLAPA.
-In November 2011 Carol also appeared in the music video for New Vorder's 'Carol O Carol' (playing herself) a song written by Jim Salveson in 1999 about his love for Carol Vorderman.
-The video is directed by Tim Cocker and was released on 28 November 2011 in aid of the charity CLAPA.
+As series winner Vorderman won £60,000 for CLAPA.
+In November 2011, she appeared in the music video in aid of CLAPA for New Vorder's Carol O Carol, a song written by Jim Salveson in 1999 about his love for Vorderman, and directed by Tim Cocker.

-Vorderman appeared in a short film entitled 'Run for the future' which promotes prostate cancer awareness and a charity run held every year on the Bristol Downs to raise funds for the BUI prostate appeal.
-She has also taken part in the Great North Run on several occasions to raise money for Marie Curie Cancer Care.
-This was in memory of Richard Whiteley's sister Helen, who died of the disease.
+Vorderman appeared in a short film, Run for the future, promoting prostate cancer awareness, and took part in a charity run held every year on the Bristol Downs to raise funds for the BUI prostate appeal.
+She also took part in the Great North Run on several occasions, to raise money for Marie Curie Cancer Care in memory of Richard Whiteley's sister Helen, who died of cancer.
 Vorderman is an active supporter and advocate of the RAF Association charity, appearing at airshows and taking part in other fundraising events.